-Although residential electricity consumption is increasing, a national survey finds Americans blame their utility or their inefficient home for their rising energy bills rather than putting the blame on themselves for using more power.
+Although residential electricity consumption is increasing, a national survey finds Americans blame their utility or their inefficient home for their rising energy bills and not putting the blame on themselves for using more power.

-The survey, conducted by Knoxville-based Shelton Group, found Americans are more likely to blame an inefficient home — 25% think their homes are inefficient — or utilities (18%), and not their own demand for energy (12%).
-Even worse, many of those who’ve changed habits or made energy efficient improvements say their utility bills have remained the same, or gone up.
+In addition, the survey, conducted by Knoxville-based Shelton Group.
+It found Americans are more likely to blame an inefficient home.
+That’s with 25% think their homes are inefficient.
+Then utilities (18%), and not their own demand for energy (12%).
+Even worse, many of those who’ve changed habits or made energy-efficient improvements say their utility bills have remained the same, or gone up.

 Shelton’s survey also found:

-— Americans have increasingly unrealistic expectations for returns on energy efficient improvement investments.
-When asked how much they would have to save to justify spending $4,000 on energy efficient improvements, expectations were beyond realistic —$139 per month.
-That works out to an annual savings of $1,668, or a reduction of approximately 85%, based on the average reported utility bill.
+— Americans have increasingly unrealistic expectations for returns on energy-efficient improvement investments.
+When asked how much they would have to save to prove spending $4,000 on energy-efficient improvements, expectations were beyond realistic —$139 per month.
+That works out to an annual savings of $1,668, or a reduction of about 85%, based on the average reported utility bill.
 There was a significant jump in the number of Americans expecting to knock more than $200 off their monthly energy bills – up 10% this year to 16%.
-This would require a homeowner to be nearly off the grid, generating his or her own energy.
+This would need a homeowner to be nearly off the grid, generating his or her own energy.

 — The propensity to make energy efficient product purchases is generally down from last year.
 Improvements with the highest propensities include a solar system (with 32% saying they are likely or very likely to install one, up 8% over last year), new water heater (15%, down 5%), and windows (15%, down 3%).

 — When offered a solar energy lease option, requiring no money down, interest jumped to over 60%.
-This increased desire for solar connects back to consumers’ desire for an 85% reduction in monthly bills.
-Installing solar is, most likely, the only way most could achieve such a reduction.
-This may be another clue to some Americans’ emerging desire to pull away from today’s centralized energy systems and establish personal energy independence.
+This increased want for solar connects back to consumers’ desire for an 85% reduction in monthly bills.
+Installing solar is, most likely, the only way most could do such a reduction.
+This may be another clue to some Americans’ emerging desire to pull away from today’s centralized energy systems and set up personal energy independence.

 What about the many other Americans who have given up trying to conserve energy?
 Shelton says utilities could take several steps to get Americans back on the bandwagon, including: